spring-projects/spring-data-cassandra/README.md

 #### Module ``spring-cassandra``

 This is the low-level core template framework, like the ones you are used to using on all your Spring projects.
-Our ``CqlTemplate`` provides everything you need for working with Cassandra using Spring's familiar template pattern.
+Our ``CqlTemplate`` provides everything you need for working with Cassandra using Spring's familiar template pattern in a manner very similar to Spring's ``JdbcTemplate``.

 This includes persistence exception translation, Spring JavaConfig and XML configuration support.
 Define your Spring beans to setup your
 Cassandra ``Cluster`` object, then create your ``Session`` and you are ready to interact with Cassandra using the ``CqlTemplate``.